mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Patsy and Owen live in Texas, which is common-law state and a community property state.
 The couple lives together, own a house together, and tell family and friends that they are married.
 They have two children together.
 They do not have a formal marriage license, however.
 What is their filing status?

-A. **Since Texas is a common-law state, they are likely considered married under state law, and must file either MFJ or MFS. correct**
+A. Since Texas is a common-law state, they are likely considered married under state law, and must file either MFJ or MFS. correct
 B. Since they do not have a formal marriage license, they are each considered "single" for tax purposes.
 C. They are considered unmarried, and each would be able to file as "head of household" by claiming one of their children.
 D. They are considered to be partners in a civil union.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 71% of students.

 Correct Answer Explanation for A: